bitmark-inc/autonomy-apps/docs/postcard_terms.md

 At checkout, we offer you a range of shipping options to create your own shipping quote.
 You are responsible for payment of the shipping charges as part of the total payment for your purchase based on the shipping option you select.

-The best way to request a Merchandise return is to contact us using the messaging function of Autonomy.
+The best way to request a Merchandise return is to contact us using the messaging function of Feral File app.
 You may also contact us at support@bitmark.com to request a Merchandise return.
 You must make this request within 30 days of receiving the shipment.
 Be sure to specify the reason for the return request in your message and indicate any preference for replacement (whether exchanging for an identical product or selecting an alternate style, size or color), or a refund.
 Provide an image of the damage or defect if possible.

 Bitmark will provide a prepaid return shipping label in cases where it can confirm that items have arrived in damaged condition or are defective.
 For all other cases, return shipping costs are the responsibility of the customer.